csviri/kubernetes-glue-operator/docs/reference.md

 This will ensure that the labels are added correctly to the `Glue`.
 See the related [integration test](https://github.com/csviri/kubernetes-glue-operator/blob/main/src/test/java/io/csviri/operator/glue/GlueOperatorComplexLabelSelectorTest.java#L23-L23).

-### Label selectors for informers
+### Label selectors managed resources

-Because of efficiency reasons, there is always one informer registered for a single resource type, even if there are more `Glue`-s or `GlueOperators` handled by a deployment that contains resources for the same type.
+For efficiency reasons, there is always one informer registered for a single resource type, even if there are more `Glue`-s or `GlueOperators` handled by a deployment that contains resources for the same type.
 For example, if there are multiple `Glues` managing `ConfigMaps` there will always be just one informer for a `ConfigMap`.Therefore, label selectors can be configured only per resource type, not per `Glue` or `GlueOperator`.